 01Your Job Saps Your Spirit and Steals Your Soul

 Sometimes your unhappiness on the job has little to do with your employer or your job function.
-You may be using the job to hide out from your need to press ahead with the work that makes your heart sing.
-Don’t blame the job.
+You may be using the job to hide out from your need to press ahead with the work that makes your heart sing, and in this case, don’t blame the job.

 You benefit from the regular paycheck, the opportunity to grow your skills, the many fine people you meet at work, the camaraderie, and the regular schedule.